[De-can’t-ing is part of my desire to “prioritise me” during February.]

 - I “don’t know how to” do a million little things [yet].

 I am really bad about saying I “can’t” do things, even when they’re not impossible.
 It’s not because I’m trying to be negative, it’s just the way that many people refer to things they’re unable to do at a given moment.
-But I feel that “can’t” makes us (at at least makes me) feel that the possible is impossible so I am going to work to use more positive language in my own life.
+But I feel that “can’t” makes us (or at least makes me) feel that the possible is impossible so I am going to work to use more positive language in my own life.

 My challenge to you is to try a bit of de-can’t-ing in your life, too.
 Think about the things you tell yourself you “can’t” do and see if there’s another way to express that.
 Or think about if there’s a way to do whatever it is you think you can’t.